Ankr-network/ankr-docs/docs/build-blockchain/bas/security/blockchain-security.md

 ## Blockchain

-BNB Sidechain solves the blockchain security problem by using the BNB Chain codebase for it default template applied when creating a BNB Sidechain instance.
+BNB Sidechain solves the blockchain security problem by using the BNB Smart Chain codebase for it default template applied when creating a BNB Sidechain instance.

-BNB Chain is well-tested, audited, and is affordable and scalable solution, which closes all the target security and financial points.
+BNB Smart Chain is well-tested, audited, and is affordable and scalable solution, which closes all the target security and financial points.

-In its turn, BNB Chain uses Cosmos SDK under the hood and has a strong security model.
+In its turn, BNB Smart Chain uses Cosmos SDK under the hood and has a strong security model.

 ## EVM